 Resuscitation has adopted the proposal from the International Committee of Medical Journal Editors (ICMJE) which requires, as a condition of consideration for publication of clinical trials, registration in a public trials registry.
 Trials must register at or before the onset of patient enrolment.
 The clinical trial registration number should be included at the end of the abstract of the article.
 For this purpose, a clinical trial is defined as any research project that assigns human subjects prospectively to intervention or comparison groups to study the cause-and-effect relationship between a medical intervention and a health outcome.
 Studies designed for other purposes, such as to study pharmacokinetics or major toxicity (e.g. phase I trials), and manikin or laboratory studies would be exempt.
 Further information can be found at http://www.icmje.org.

 Animal studies must be reported in accordance with the ARRIVE guidelines (Animals in Research: Reporting In Vivo Experiments) and must include the checklist as supplemental material.
 A blank form can be downloaded for completion here.
-An example of a completed checklist can be found at http://www.nc3rs.org.uk.
+An example of a completed checklist can be found at http://www.nc3rs.org.uk/page.asp?id=1357.
 (The example checklist is based on an original publication by Kilkenny C, Browne WJ, Cuthill IC, Emerson M, Altman DG (2010) Improving Bioscience Research Reporting: The ARRIVE Guidelines for Reporting Animal Research.
-PLoS Biol 8(6): e1000412. doi:10.1371/journal.pbio.1000412).
+PLoS Biol 8(6):e1000412. doi:10.1371/journal.pbio.1000412).

-Systematic reviews should be reported in accordance PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) Guidelines (www.prisma-statement.org/) and must include the checklist (http://www.prisma-statement.org/2.1.2%20-%20PRISMA%202009%20Checklist.pdf) as supplemental material.
+Systematic reviews should be reported in accordance with PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) Guidelines (www.prisma-statement.org/) and must include the checklist (https://www.elsevier.com/__data/promis_misc/ISSM_PRISMA_Checklist.pdf) as supplemental material.

 Resuscitation has an international readership: keep abbreviations to a minimum and confine as much as possible to those in regular use.
 Too many abbreviations make reading difficult.
 Abbreviations of units must conform to the International System of Units (SI), for example, kg, g, mg, cm, mm, ml, mg kg-1.
 Plurals have the same abbreviations as used for the singular.
 If non-regular abbreviations are used supply a list of these with their definitions as a footnote to page 1.
-Do not use abbreviations of this type in the Abstract.Supplementary data (including multimedia and video)
+Do not use abbreviations of this type in the abstract.Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop (http://webshop.elsevier.com/languageediting/) or visit our customer support site (http://support.elsevier.com) for more information.

 The journal accepts electronic supplementary material to support and enhance your scientific research.
 Supplementary files allow the author to submit supporting applications, movies, animation sequences, high-resolution images, background datasets, sound clips and more, which will be published online alongside the electronic version of your article.
-In order to ensure that your submitted material is directly usable, please ensure that data is provided in one of the recommended file formats (for detailed guidance on formats for supplementary files go to http://www.elsevier.com/wps/find/authorsview.authors/file_formats).
+To ensure that your submitted material is directly usable, please provide data in one of the recommended file formats (for detailed guidance on formats for supplementary files go to https://www.elsevier.com/artwork).

 Articles in Journals